kergoth/dotvim-old/README.rst

 TODO
 ----

+- Determine how to make the spell checking a bit smarter.
+Specifically, I'd like to disable all checking in regular python strings, but have checking in *docstrings* and in comments.
+Alternatively, don't consider "%s" a spelling error.
 - Figure out how to deal with pylint/pyflakes interactions.
 The pyflakes plugin sets quickfix items, and it regenerates it automatically on certain events, which means it blows away the pylint messages from :make.
 Perhaps we just need a way to disable/re-enable the pyflakes autocmds.

+  - Additional note: :Glog conflicts with pyflakes in quickfix usage as well.

 - Disable trailing whitespace and beyond textwidth highlighting for conque_term buffers
 - Make detectindent obey 'comments' for non-C files.